EARLE'S VING CHUN KUEN - THE ART OF INVINCIBILITY

 Until next time.
 Master Beau.

 (The points raised in this article are supplementary to the drills & instruction given hands on by Master Beau during his 2011 workshops (NZ), and are not meant to be a complete essay on Sil Lum Tao.
 The points may be best understood in the context of those workshops by the workshop participants and others familiar with Wing Chun.
-All comment or questions related to this article should be addressed to Master Beau. - Ed.)
+All comment or questions related to this article should, in the first instance, be addressed to Master Beau. - Ed.)

 "21 Years in Wing Chun" - Sifu Red remembers his first contact with Wing Chun.